insuhkim/Arch-Linux-Installation/README.md

 ---

-## How to do things in terminal
+## How to Do Things in Terminal

-If you installed with KDE or other Desktop Environment, you can use GUI.
+If you installed with KDE or another Desktop Environment, you can use the GUI.
-This is for people who didn't install DE, or just curious about things.
+This is for people who didn't install DE or are just curious about things.

 ### Mount USB

 We will use `udisks2` to automatically mount USB devices.
 Make sure `udisks2` exists.

-- Plug in your USB drive
+- Plug in your USB drive.
 - Check the device name of your USB drive by running:

 ```bash
 lsblk
 ```

 This will list all block devices.
-In most case, your USB drive will likely be named something like `/dev/sdb1` or `/dev/sdc1` or `/dev/sda1`, the format of `/dev/sdXN`
+In most cases, your USB drive will likely be named something like `/dev/sdb1` or `/dev/sdc1` or `/dev/sda1`, the format of `/dev/sdXN`.

 - To mount a USB device: